 - A completed Application for Title or Registration (Form 130-U)

-- A completed and signed Texas Vehicle Bill of Sale (Form VTR-903).
+- A completed and signed Bill of Sale for vehicle in Texas (Form VTR-903).

-- Odometer Disclosure Statement, which should be entered in the appropriate area of the Vehicle Title, or on the Bill of Sale if there is no room.
+- Odometer Disclosure Statement, which should be entered in the appropriate area of the Vehicle Title, or on the BOS if there is no room.

 - Proof that the vehicle is insured with the Minimum Requirements: